1v4n4/fueur-frei/README.md

 - The aim is to destroy as many enemies as possible.
 - There are three kinds of enemies, giving 20, 50, and 100 points on destroying.
 - The player's name can be submitted when the game is over.
 - The best ten results are displayed in a Hall of Fame.
-Requirements.
 - Music and sounds can be on or off and preference data is kept in local storage.

 ## Live Link